 Private Equity in a Post-COVID Environment

 Presented by Rich Newman, Managing Director; Paul Alversano, CPA, Managing Director, Seth Waschitz, Director, Alvarez & Marsal

 Industry experts will discuss the impacts of Private Equity (PE) in a post COVID-19 environment.
 This presentation includes an overview of the current landscape of PE, trends in the marketplace and impacts of PE through the lens of the credit executive.

-How to Monitor a Remote Workforce for Productivity
+How to Effectively Manage a Remote Workforce During Uncertain Times